Miranda Hanson provides an insight into the challenges and tips when preparing for a marathon.

 However, running a full marathon or even a half marathon is a huge challenge for your body, so you need to prepare accordingly.
 You can find a lot of information online, but there are also tips that no one will tell you.

 You probably already know that a marathon is 42 kilometres (roughly 26 miles) long.
 This is the distance a Greek soldier Philippides ran from the field of Marathon to Athens to deliver news of a glorious Greek victory at the Battle of Marathon against the Persian invasion.
 This event took place in 490 B.C., and ever since that event, the marathon has been an Olympic discipline.

-Modern athletes now cover this distance in a little more than two hours, but it takes much more for amateurs to complete a marathon. , for many participants, a marathon is not a question of when but if, as the strain proves too much for many runners.
+Modern athletes now cover this distance in a little more than two hours, but it takes much more for amateurs to complete a marathon.
 The average runner stays on track for at least 4 hours before he or she accomplishes the marathon challenge.
 It is always useful to know what you have ahead of you if you decide to take up this challenge, both in terms of distance and time.

 Preparing for the next big marathon

-Rookies to endurance running usually spend more time choosing which marathon to run than they spend time preparing for it.
-On average, it takes 16 weeks to properly prepare for a marathon, so the sooner you start, the better.
-In terms of distance, you are going to have to run anywhere from 20 to 60 kilometres a week, depending on how much free time you have and how badly you want to complete the marathon or even win.
+Rookies to endurance running will spend more time choosing which marathon to run than they spend time preparing for it.
+On average, it takes 16 weeks to prepare for a marathon properly, so the sooner you start, the better.
+In terms of distance, you are going to have to run anywhere from 20 to 60 kilometres a week.

 Choosing a marathon